AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Models_and_Databases/Multiple_Databases/README.md

 Most other `django-admin` commands that interact with the database operate in the same way as [`migrate`](https://docs.djangoproject.com/en/4.0/ref/django-admin/#django-admin-migrate) -- they only ever operate on one database at a time, using [`--database`](https://docs.djangoproject.com/en/4.0/ref/django-admin/#cmdoption-migrate-database) to control the database used.

 An exception to this rule is the [`makemigrations`](https://docs.djangoproject.com/en/4.0/ref/django-admin/#django-admin-makemigrations) command.
 It validates the migration history in the databases to catch problems with the existing migration files (which could be caused by editing them) before creating new migrations.
-By default, it checks only the `default` database, but it consults the [`allow_migrate()`]() <!-- below --> method of [routers]() if any are installed.
+By default, it checks only the `default` database, but it consults the [`allow_migrate()`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#allow_migratedb-app_label-model_namenone-hints) method of [routers](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Models_and_Databases/Multiple_Databases#automatic-database-routing) if any are installed.

 ## Automatic database routing